EchoEllet/epicfight-controlify/README.md

 - [Epic Fight - Invincible Lib](https://www.curseforge.com/minecraft/mc-mods/epic-fight-invincible) — This mod registers
   custom keybinds and input handling, even for basic attacks, so it’s currently unsupported.
   We have [submitted a GitHub pull request](https://github.com/GaylordFockerCN/EpicFight-Invincible/pull/2) to the author to address this issue.

-- [Epic Fight - Sword Soaring](https://www.curseforge.com/minecraft/mc-mods/sword-soaring) — This mod introduces custom
-  keybinds that require patching for full compatibility.
-  We have [submitted a GitHub pull request](https://github.com/GaylordFockerCN/SwordSoaring-Reborn/pull/7) to the author to address this issue.

 ---